PixelShake92/BKBK_But_It-s_Only_Furnace_Fun-Apworld/SETUP.md

 # Setup Guide

 Welcome to the setup guide.
-This should take about five minutes.
-If it takes longer, that's on you.
+This should take less than 5 minutes.

 ## What you need